Tutorial: Create and use a custom image for Virtual Machine Scale Sets with the Azure CLI

 It takes a few minutes to create and configure all the scale set resources and VMs.

-You can share images across subscriptions using Azure role-based access control (Azure RBAC).
-You can share images at the gallery, image definition or image version.
-Any user that has read permissions to an image version, even across subscriptions, will be able to deploy a VM using the image version.
+You can share images across subscriptions using Azure role-based access control (Azure RBAC), and you can share them at the gallery, image definition, or image version levels.
+Any user with read permission to an image version, even across subscriptions, is able to deploy a VM using the image version.

 az role assignment create \